diaa-abbas1/Student-Management/README.md

 4. Build and run.

 Important: keep secret data out of source control.
 Use environment variables or a local config file for production secrets.

-## Notes
-- UI helpers for RTL and header translations live in code (search for `UiHelpers.ConfigureDataGrid`).
-- If column headers remain English, open `DatabaseHelper.GetGradesDetailed()` / `GetStudents()` to confirm exact column names returned.

 ## Contributing
 Fixes and improvements welcome.
 Open an issue / PR.